awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* boolean
-- *Default:* false
+- *Default:* False

-Whether all objects should be automatically deleted when the bucket is removed from the stack or when the stack is deleted.
+Whether all objects should be automatically deleted when the S3 Bucket is removed from the stack or when the stack is deleted.

 Requires the `removalPolicy` to be set to `RemovalPolicy.DESTROY`.

-**Warning** if you have deployed a bucket with `autoDeleteObjects: true`,
-switching this to `false` in a CDK version *before* `1.126.0` will lead to
-all objects in the bucket being deleted.
-Be sure to update your bucket resources
-by deploying with CDK version `1.126.0` or later **before** switching this value to `false`.

 ---